blyfoten/can-network-visualizer/README.md

 2. Interact with the visualization:
    - Drag ECU boxes to reposition them horizontally
    - Click the arrow buttons on ECUs to toggle their position above/below the buses
+   - Drag ECUs above or below the bus lines to automatically toggle their position
    - Use the controls in the bottom right to zoom and pan the view
+   - Click "Save Current Layout" to save your custom arrangement

+3. Loading saved layouts:
+   - Upload a JSON file that includes layout information
+   - The visualization will automatically restore the saved positions of ECUs
+   - If no layout information is present, the default layout algorithm will be used

 ## JSON Format